 - Application available online; national deadline is usually November 1st.

 - 30 Soros Fellows are named each spring.

 - The Woodrow Wilson Teaching Fellowships (WWTF) are state-based programs that seek to attract talented, committed individuals with backgrounds in science, technology, engineering, and mathematics (STEM) into teaching in high-need urban and rural secondary schools.
-There are currently programs in Indiana, Michigan, and Ohio.
+There are currently programs in Indiana, Michigan, Georgia, New Jersey, and Ohio.

 - Program open to seniors, recent graduates, and career-changers with appropriate undergraduate degrees.
 Fellows pursue master's level teacher education programs at schools in the participating states.
 Applicants must be U.S. citizens or permanent residents.